 This manuscript is designed for a new user of SPSS, it involves reading a data set into SPSS, data manipulation, simple data visualizing tools, and some common statistical analyses.
 For additional information or assistance, please contact or visit the Statistical Consulting Software desk.
+We use two different operation systems for demonstration.
+In chapter "Introduction", "Working with data and variables", "Creating graphs", we used Microsoft Windows operation system.
+And for chapter "Analyze Data", we use Mac OS.

 This document was prepared by members of the Statistical Consulting Service at Purdue University.

-Updated August 2016
+Updated August 2020